 The Ideal Debate

 Spontaneity is perhaps the most important factor in a debate.
 Without spontaneous responses culled through follow-up questions, debates are nothing more than well-rehearsed press releases spouted off by the candidates on television.
 Debates are also meant to be nonpartisan.
-An ideal debate should be open to all candidates who qualify, and the format should be fair to all candidates participating [source: LWV].
+An ideal debate should be open to all candidates who qualify, and the format should be fair to all candidates participating.
 This makes neutrality, the division of time, the moderation and the type of format chosen of vital importance to presidential debates.

 A fair division of time among the candidates is tradition in debates.
 Candidates are provided with an equal amount of time to give opening and closing statements about the issues and what the audience has heard during the debate.
 It's the time in between that can be divided in different ways.
 In some cases, time may be evenly split strictly through allowing candidates an allotted amount of time to respond to questions.
 Other formats allow for rebuttals, especially when an issue is slanted toward one candidate or another.
-The rarest division of time allows candidates to cross-examine one another on an issue [source: LWV].
+The rarest division of time allows candidates to cross-examine one another on an issue.

 To qualify for a debate, a candidate has to have a statistically feasible chance of being able to win a majority of the votes available in the Electoral College.
-The formula for determining this chance is based on the number of states with ballots on which the candidate's name appears -- the number of states a candidate could win simply by appearing on the ballot.
-The candidate also must have at least 15 percent of voters' support in polls before the debates begin [source: AP].
+The formula for determining this chance is based on the number of states with ballots on which the candidate's name appears — the number of states a candidate could win simply by appearing on the ballot.
+The candidate also must have at least 15 percent support among the national electorate, according to five national public opinion surveying organizations, before the debates begin [source: The Commission on Presidential Debates].